mads-hartmann/new/README.md

 [Tailscale](https://tailscale.com/) is used to connect to my private network in case I need access to any of my internal services.

-Source code formatting is taken care of by [treefmt](https://github.com/numtide/treefmt).
+Source code formatting is taken care of by [treefmt](https://github.com/numtide/treefmt) and is enforced using [pre-commit](https://pre-commit.com/) that are managed using [cachix/pre-commit-hooks.nix](https://github.com/cachix/pre-commit-hooks.nix).

 But other than that there isn't much here - it's intended to be as empty as possible while still making it easy to play around with new tools or build things.